dtsaknakis/bonta-tools/notes/Readme.md

 - a [data](../src/data) directory with a
-  [products.ts](../src/data/products.ts) file in it, which exports a 'products' object with some BoNT-A brands info. (*So far I'm not using it for something, but in time it may serve its purpose*).
+  [products.ts](../src/data/products.ts) file in it, which exports a 'products' object with some BoNT-A brands info. (*So far I'm not using it for something and I don't know why I created it just yet, but in time it may serve its purpose*).
 - a [units](../src/units) directory with a [to_units](../src/units/to_units.ts)
   file in it.
 In it a 'to_units()' function is created and `export`ed; the function accepts a BoNT-A product name string, and it returns its units per